Building a Personal Brand as an Artist: The Key to Authenticity and Success.

 Limited Editions

 Offering limited edition prints can add perceived value - but it also requires discipline and organization.
-If you promise 10 prints in an addition, sell only 10 [Sans Artists’ Proofs, but thats another topic].
+If you promise 10 prints in an edition: sell only 10 [Sans Artists’ Proofs, but thats another topic].
 Track serial numbers carefully to avoid duplication.
 I use a Google Sheet to maintain a registry of every print sold, including client details and edition numbers.
 As a general note and my personal opinion, an edition that exceeds 250 isn’t really limited.
 I always chuckle when I see the work of Thomas Kinkaid in a “limited edition” of 25,000 prints.
 If you think you’ll sell more than 250 prints, consider an Open Edition of unlimited prints, which may significantly devalue the individual prints, but allow you to sell more in terms of quantity.

 Pricing Strategy

 Print pricing is a complex and often sensitive topic.
 A general rule of thumb is 10–40% of the original’s value, depending on availability.
 A $100 original might justify a $10–40 print, but don’t forget your Costs of Goods Sold (COGS).
 Ink, paper, sleeves, shipping, transaction fees—all of it adds up.
 Price too low, and it costs you to sell a print.
 Price too high, and you may deter collectors.
 Your time has value—respect it.
 It’s worthwhile to do market research to see what similar artists (in terms of notoriety, skill, and subjects) are selling prints for - or if they are even selling prints at all.
+As your skills increase, don’t feel guilty about your prices increasing too.

 Is Selling Prints Right for You?